-- Community Forest Resources are monitored and managed in a way which protects marginal communities’ traditional linkages with these. it is known how these communities have always traditionally utilised the forest resource for the sustainable development.
+- Community Forest Resources are monitored and managed in a way that protects marginal communities’ traditional linkages with these. it is known how these communities have always traditionally utilized the forest resource for sustainable development.

 - This act in a way protects intellectual property rights and the traditional knowledge related to cultural diversity and biodiversity